 Conditions & Treatments

 Alpha thalassemia is an inherited blood disorder.
 This means it is passed down through the parent’s genes.
 It may cause anemia in their children.
+Learn more about this condition.

 An arrhythmia (also called dysrhythmia) is an abnormal rhythm of the heart.

 Chemotherapy is the use of anticancer drugs to treat cancer cells.
+Learn more about this treatment.

 With exclusive access to new treatments, the Experimental Therapeutics Program at Children’s National offers renewed hope for a good outcome to all families.